vim/vim/runtime/syntax/testdir/README.txt

 expected screendumps in the "dumps" directory.
 This will uncover any character attributes that differ.

-Without any further setup a screendump is made at the top of the file (using _00.dump) and another one at the end of the file (using _99.dump).
 The dumps are normally 20 screen lines tall.
+Without any further setup a screendump is made at the top of the file (using _00.dump) and another screendump is made if there are more lines (using _01.dump), and so on.

 When the screendumps are OK an empty "done/{name}" file is created.
 This avoids running the test again until "make clean" is used.
 Thus you can run